4 Strategies to Effectively Spread Public Health Awareness

 These talking points are short and to the point as each one connects back to the key message that ATSDR is making meaningful steps to protect public health.

-• Website: Include comprehensive resources for community members to find more information about disease management, prevention, and healthy lifestyle tips.
+• Website: Share comprehensive resources about disease management, prevention, and healthy lifestyle tips.
 Optimize your website for user experience with clear navigation and display.

 4. Use video to highlight success stories.

-Video storytelling is a captivating and effective way to get your message across.
-Video is a great medium to humanize your messaging and help your community better understand the benefits of following research-backed health guidance.
+Approximately 80% of people prefer video content over written text.
+Video storytelling is a captivating way to humanize your messaging and help your community understand the benefits of following research-backed health guidance.
 It also acts as social proof to convince viewers to take the next step in taking responsibility for their personal health.
-Plus, recent studies have shown that most people prefer to watch video content over written text.

 Use video to: